anycable/anycable-rails/docs/hotwire.md

     end
 ```

-Compare it to the RPC-less configuration with the aforementioned features below:
+Compare this with the RPC-less configuration which has the aforementioned features:

 ```mermaid
 sequenceDiagram